meetminh/TradeStack/docs/block_system.md

 1. Group Block:
    - First child must be Weight Block
    - Weight Block must have valid type
+   - Name must be a non-empty string

 2. Weight Block:
-   - type must be one of: ["equal", "specified", "inverse_volatility", "market_cap"]
+   - type must be one of: ["equal", "specified", "inverse_volatility"]
    - For "specified":
      - values array must have same length as children
      - allocation_type must be "percentage" or "fraction"